elastic/cloud-on-k8s/CONTRIBUTING.md

   A good practice is to have some [table-driven tests](https://github.com/golang/go/wiki/TableDrivenTests), you can use [gotests](https://github.com/cweill/gotests) to quickly generate them from your code.

 - **Integration tests** - some tests are flagged as integration since they can take more than a few milliseconds to complete.
 Hence it's usually a good idea to separate them from the rest of the unit tests that can run pretty fast.
-Usually they include disk IO operations, network IO operations on a test port, or encryption computations.
+Usually they include disk I/O operations, network I/O operations on a test port, or encryption computations.
 We also rely on the kubebuilder testing framework, that spins up etcd and the apiserver locally, and enqueues requests to a reconciliation function.

 - **End-to-end tests** - (e2e) allow us to test interactions between the operator and a real Kubernetes cluster.
       They use the standard `go test` tooling.
 See the `test/e2e` directory.
 We recommend to rely primarily on unit and integration tests, as e2e tests are slow and hard to debug because they simulate real user scenarios.